syncfusion-content/uwp-docs/uwp/Picker/datetimepicker.md

 {% endhighlight %}

-**Step** **4** **:** We have defined each column headers  “MONTH”, “DAY”, “YEAR”, “HOUR” and “MINUTE”  using ColumnHeaderText property of SfPicker control.
-The below code demonstrates how to define header for each column of SfPicker control.
+**Step** **4** **:** We have defined each column headers  “MONTH”, “DAY”, “YEAR”, “HOUR” and “MINUTE”  using ColumnHeaderText property of UWP Picker control.
+The below code demonstrates how to define header for each column of UWP Picker control.

 {% highlight c# %}